rOY369/Docs/work/IoT/sustainable_software_architecture.md

 *All architecture is design but not all design is architecture.*
 *The significant design decisions that shape a system, where significant is measured by cost of change.*
+**
 **Cost of change**
 - Time
 - Energy
 - Mental Stress
 - Satisfaction

-It is mainly spending more time on the whiteboard, diagrams, maps and models before hitting the keyboard.

 **Decision Template**
+- **Title** :
+	- Short Phrase
-- **Title** : Start developing using up-front design approach
+	- Up-front design approach in software development
 - **Context** :
+	- Describe the forces at play probably in tension
+	-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0OTgwMDMxLDQ5NzgxODgxMF19
+eyJoaXN0b3J5IjpbLTE0NDUwNjA1ODUsNDk3ODE4ODEwXX0=
 -->